-Instagram — the most popular visual social platform has experienced a meteoric rise.
-As of today, there are over 700 million active Instagram users, and 95 million photos shared every day.
+Instagram — the most popular visual social platform has experienced a meteoric rise, rising by around 100 million users per year since 2014.
+As of today, Instagram has over 1 billion active Instagram users and an average of 95 million photos shared every day.
 And 80% of Instagram users come from outside of the United States!
 I guess a picture really is worth a thousand words.
 In case you didn’t know, Instagram was acquired by Facebook for 1 billion dollars in April, 2012.
-We hear from artists all of the time that they love Instagram the most because of it’s ease of use.
+We hear from artists all of the time that they love Instagram the most because of it’s ease of use— with Instagram’s recent innovations, such as IGTV, it is a perfect place to begin establishing your brand.

 Pimping Your Profile

-Instagram allows you to change your profile photo and add a 150 word bio with one link, so choose carefully!
+Instagram allows you to change your profile photo and add a 150 character bio with one link.
+One way around putting multiple links in your bio is to use Linktree, which allows you to create a custom link that redirects your fans to a page with multiple links.
 Next, connect to people you already know on Facebook, and if you choose, you can also search and connect to contacts in your phone.
 Next, link your socials by locating the little “wheel” at the top right of the app where you can link to your Facebook, Twitter, and others.

 After this is complete, it’s simple.
 Take a photo (or choose one already stored on your phone).
 Next, apply a filter which will enhance the photo, change the color, make the photo look old, rotate it, soften colors, etc., and then post!